moinEye/moinEye/README.md

-## Hi 👋, I'm a SQA Engineer working in Dhaka, Bangladesh.
+## Hi 👋, I'm a Software Engineer (SQA) working in Dhaka, Bangladesh.